Iran Leader Refuses US Help, Citing Virus Conspiracy Theory

 “You might send people as doctors and therapists, maybe they would want to come here and see the effect of the poison they have produced in person,” he said.

-There is no scientific proof offered anywhere in the world to support Khamenei’s comments.
+There is no scientific proof offered anywhere in the world to support Khamenei’s claims.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the new virus.